KwiatLab/group-website-jekyll/README.md

 bibtex2html is a program that converts BibTeX files to HTML so a list of references can be displayed on a webpage.
 Jekyll uses it to process the BibTeX file ```publications_web.bib``` in the ```_bibliography``` directory.
 If it is not installed or installed in the wrong location, Jekyll will give an error when you try to run it, and the list of publications will not be generated.

 *If for some reason you are unable to successfully run Jekyll with bibtex2html, it is possible to disable this feature and leave the current list of publications.
-See the section "Managing publications" below.*
+See [Managing publications](#managing-publications).*

 1. Install bibtex2html from the [bibtex2html home page](https://www.lri.fr/~filliatr/bibtex2html/).
 Use the Windows 1.95 installer.
 Put it in ```C:/Bibtex2html/bibtex2html.exe``` or Jekyll won't be able to use it.
 (This can be changed by editing ```bibjekyll.rb``` in the ```_plugins``` directory under the comment "call bibtex2html", but you will probably make someone else unhappy by changing it.)

 ###Optional: Install Mendeley

 [Mendeley](http://www.mendeley.com/) is an academic reference manager.
 I use it to organize the citations that appear on the Publications page of the website.
 If you follow a few steps, you can use Mendeley, plus a simple Python script and Jekyll's interface with bibtex2html to maintain the list of citations, including automatically linking to the DOI and to a hosted .pdf file if one is available.
-Details are in the Publications section of this guide.
+Details are in [Managing publications](#managing-publications).

 If you don't need to add, remove, or edit the content of citations, you don't need to install Mendeley or make any changes to ```publications_web.bib```.
 You can change certain formatting options (such as how the author names are abbreviated) in the ```style.bst``` file that bibtex2html uses.